Dr Alice Malpass

 IMPACT AND PUBLIC ENGAGEMENT

-I have collaborated with arts health practitioner Elspeth Penny (2BUProductions) in a series of public engagement workshops, using therapeutic creative writing with those experiencing breathlessness.
-This has culminated in qualitative data being incorporated into pieces of choral composition by Toby Young, 'Under The Surface' and an art installation by Louise Jenkins called 'Suspended Breath'.
+I have collaborated with different creative practitioners in arts health research projects.
+I worked with creative practitioner Elspeth Penny (2BUProductions) in a series of public engagement workshops, using therapeutic creative writing with those experiencing breathlessness.
+This culminated in qualitative data being incorporated into pieces of choral composition by Toby Young, 'Under The Surface' and an art installation by Louise Jenkins called 'Suspended Breath'.

 MINDFULNESS BASED COGNITIVE THERAPY (MBCT)